Satowa-Network/docs.satowa-network./Writerside/topics/users.md

 # Users

-> **Please keep in mind that all of these endpoints are currently not available for everyone!**
+> **Keep in mind that this API Endpoint is current not for public and cant be accessible**
 >
 {style="warning"}